samwell-ho/openpgp-ca/README.md

 If you are interested in deploying OpenPGP CA in your organization, please contact <heiko@schaefer.name>
 (OpenPGP 68C8B3725276BEBB3EEA0E208ACFC41124CCB82E).
-We can consult on the setup, help you with the setup or even add features.
+We can consult, help you with your setup or even add features.

 For non-profit organizations reduced rates are available.
 This is also a useful way for companies to support the project.